Track and Trace for Governments

 Sustainability Planning

-By implementing AI in their strategies, companies can make data-driven decisions that improve environmental, social, and governance (ESG) performance.
+AI supports data-driven decision-making in environmental, social, and governance (ESG) performance.
+Companies can:

 Source: KPMG, 2024.
 "Unchain the supply chain.
 How to break free from supply chain disruptions using integrated AI planning," https://kpmg.com/kpmg-us/content/dam/kpmg/pdf/2024/018035-1a-unchain-the-supply-chain.pdf